ocapuozzo/musaicbox/README.md

 # musaicbox

 Application JS is a demonstration implement of [88 Musaics](88Musaics.org) concepts.
 Illustrates how geometry can highlight relationships between PCS.

 - Bidirectional UI interaction: in clock and matrix representations

+- Geometrical transformations 2D/3D of Musaic/PCS

 - Simple music notation representation with [https://abcjs.net/](https://abcjs.net/)

 - Some PCS features of Musical Set Theory presented

-- Group Theory : Group builder & Group action UI
+- Group Theory : Group builder & Group action UI (trivial, dihedral, affine, ...)

 May be use as

 - Compositional tool
-- Application example of Group Theory (Zx)
+- Application example of Group Theory (Zx Affine Group).
+Develop with group theory concepts and implemented by permutation operations (inside a vector).

 Note : produces no sound !

-## Application on line (~PWA)
+## Application online (~PWA)

-It's here (github pages) => [musaicbox on line ](https://ocapuozzo.github.io/musaicbox/)
+It's here (Github Pages served over HTTPS) => [musaicbox on line ](https://ocapuozzo.github.io/musaicbox/)

 ## Contributing

 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Commit your changes
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+3. Pull (merge with more recent remote project)
+4. Push your new version
 5. Submit a pull request :D